glowkeeper/P3D/docs/labs/week5Session1.md

 A word of warning before you start - never play with fire _outside_ of Unity :)

-You _must_ use High Definition Render Pipeline (HDRP) for this lab.
-If you are already using that, then you may use one of the scenes from previous labs when creating the fire below.
-Otherwise, the create a new project and choose the High Definition Render Pipeline (HDRP) template (naming the project however you choose).
+You _must_ use the High Definition Render Pipeline (HDRP) for this lab.
+If you are already using that, you may use one of the scenes from previous labs when creating the fire below.
+Otherwise, create a new project and choose the High Definition Render Pipeline (HDRP) template (naming the project however you choose).
+You will need to import the [Starter Assets - First Person Character Controller](https://assetstore.unity.com/packages/essentials/starter-assets-first-person-character-controller-196525) (FPC) you have used in previous labs.
+You will also need to create the ground upon which to place your fire, so your FPC can walk around it.

+You can now start creating the fire.
 First, in the _Projects_ window, _Create_, _Folder_ and call it _VFX_.
 Later, you are also going to need a fire [texture](https://docs.unity3d.com/Manual/Textures.html), so _Create_, _Folder_ and call that _Textures_, then go to the [P3D GitHub repository](https://github.com/glowkeeper/P3D), find the _sparksFlipbook_ texture in the _assets/textures_ directory, and drag it into your _Textures_ folder.
 [Flipbooks](https://vfxdoc.readthedocs.io/en/latest/textures/flipbooks/) are a single texture sheet that describes animated image states in a series of rows and columns.
 In essence, a flipbook is an efficient way to reference multiple images.
 The _sparksFlipbook_ is a 3 x 3 texture sheet.

 Later, you will need some audio for the fire, so _Create_, _Folder_ and call that _Audio_.
 Then go to the [P3D GitHub repository](https://github.com/glowkeeper/P3D), find the _fireInTheHole_ audio asset and drag that into your _Audio_ folder.